Spin Calogero-Moser models on symmetric spaces: Introduction

 \subsection{5}

-This work started in collaboration with J. Stokman.
+{\bf Acknowedgements} This work started in collaboration with J. Stokman.
 The author is grateful to J. Stokman for numerous illuminating discussions and important remarks.
-The author also thank S. Artamonov and V. Serganova for fruitful discussions.
+The author also thank S. Artamonov and V. Serganova for fruitful discussions and L. Feher for important remarks.
 This work was partly supported by the grant NSF DMS-1601947 and by the grant RFBR No. 18-01-00916.
+The paper was finished when the author was visiting ETH-ITS, Zurich (Institute for Theoretical Studies).
+He is grateful to the Institute for the hospitality.